 Recommended by: Carolyn, Wendy, Nancy

-Abstract: A New York Times Bestseller — Orphaned onboard a ship from Ireland, seven-year-old Lavinia arrives at a tobacco plantation where she is to live and work with the slaves of the kitchen house.
+Abstract: A New York Times Bestseller — Orphaned onboard a ship from Ireland in 1791, seven-year-old Lavinia arrives at a tobacco plantation where she is to live and work with the slaves of the kitchen house.
 Under the care of the master’s illegitimate daughter, she becomes deeply bonded to her adopted family.
 Eventually accepted into the world of the big house, with its absent master and mistress battling opium addiction, Lavinia straddles two very different worlds.
 Then she is forced to make a choice.

 Check here for discussion questions one week prior to the session!

 Based on your input, we’ve prioritized your top three picks for Fall 2020.